 Dhanush starrer 'Rowdy Baby' among top 10 viewed videos globally

-"Rowdy Baby" , crooned by Dhanush and Dhee, is a peppy addictive song from the 2018 Tamil-language action-comedy "Maari 2".
+"Rowdy Baby" , crooned by Dhanush and Dhee, is a peppy addictive song from 2018 Tamil-language action comedy "Maari 2".
 It is composed and choreographed by Yuvan Shankar Raja and Prabhdheva, respectively.
 YouTube has unveiled the top videos of 2019 via what they call 'YouTube Rewind'.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)